The eDream is over: How travellers fell out of love with OTAs

 It all worked like magic, until it didn't.

-Now after two years of navigating Covid-19 restrictions and the chaos of a post-pandemic headaches, travellers are getting wise to the tricks OTAs were pulling to promise too-good-to-be-true holidays, and the problems they can cause.
-Like the Wizard of OZ the Covid-19 pandemic has pulled the curtain from the internet travel companies, and all the heel-clicking in the world won't get you back to Kansas.
+Now after two years of navigating Covid-19 restrictions and the chaos of post-pandemic headaches, travellers are getting wise to the tricks OTAs were pulling to promise too-good-to-be-true holidays, and the problems they can cause.
+Like the Wizard of Oz, the Covid-19 pandemic has pulled the curtain from some internet travel companies, and all the heel-clicking in the world won't get you back to Kansas.

 The answer is because, for about two decades, it worked.